joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 5. Click on the Virtual Machine you want to link up to the Log Analytics workspace, and click **Connect -** this will trigger the Log Analytic extension and agent o be installed.
 Repeat for any further Virtual Machines.
 6. ![](/uploads/aoe-2019vmgen1_connectla.png)

+##### Setup Log Analytic Performance Counters

+Now that we have Virtual Machines reporting to our Log Analytic instance, its time to make sure we are collecting as much data as we need to give suitable recommendations.

 #### Additional Recommended Reading

 * _"Augmenting Azure Advisor Cost Recommendations for Automated Continuous Optimization"_ blog post series: